helmuthdu/automate-frontend-workflow/README.md

 In a world where robots have not yet taken our place, we still have to deal with repetitive tasks.
 We are constantly trying to find the easiest and laziest way to accomplish something, some people call it efficiency.
 By letting the machine do the tedious part, it could give us more time to work or spend on interesting stuff.

+In short, automation means **reducing software development complexity** that anyone could use or understand.

-In software development, there are also repetitive tasks that require manual intervention to complete the entire development phase.
+During the development, there are also repetitive tasks that require manual intervention.
 It's not just coding, there are other steps such as code/performance analysis, testing, build, and deployment, to name a few, and they can become a dull process, especially when you have to trigger or do them manually.

 The tooling used as part of the front-end development process ensures everything is working or is done as expected.
 Besides the bundler, other common examples are [ESLint](http://eslint.org) (linter), [Prettier](http://prettier.io) (formatter), [Jest](https://jestjs.io) (testing), and [Cypress](https://www.cypress.io) (e2e).